Table of contents

 Two things jump out.

-LucidDirect costs roughly 2x what the eval accounts cost.
-At 50K, you're paying $250 vs. $129.50 for Pro.
-That $120.50 premium buys you zero evaluation risk and instant funding.
-Whether that's worth it depends entirely on how confident you are in passing the 1-day eval.
+LucidDirect costs roughly three times what the eval accounts cost.
+At 50K, you're paying $520 list ($312 with the code) versus $185 ($111) for Pro.
+That premium buys you zero evaluation risk and instant funding.
+Whether that's worth it depends entirely on how confident you are in passing an eval.

 Evaluation Phase: Flex vs. Pro

-LucidDirect and LucidMaxx don't have evaluations in the traditional sense, so this section focuses on the two accounts that do.
+LucidDirect and LucidMaxx don't have evaluations in the traditional sense, so this section focuses on Flex and Pro.
+LucidDaily's customizable eval gets its own section further down.

 LucidFlex Evaluation

-The Flex eval requires hitting the profit target in a single trading day.
+The Flex eval requires hitting the profit target while staying above the max loss limit.
 One attempt per purchase.
 The target scales with account size:

 No daily loss limit in the Flex eval.
 If you take a $900 loss early on a 50K eval, you can still recover without getting locked out for the day.
 The drawdown is EOD trailing.